 Lunch and Learn Speaker Series

-Lunch and Learn Speaker Series: The Power of Your JD in an Interdisciplinary and Innovative World
+Lunch & Learn Speaker Series: The Power of Your JD in an Interdisciplinary and Innovative World

 The law school's Center for Health Policy and Law, Center for Law, Information and Creativity (CLIC) and Office of New Markets joined forces in 2018 to launch a Lunch & Learn Speaker Series aimed at increasing student access and engagement with graduates and practitioners in non-traditional legal roles.
 Monthly lunch conversations take place throughout the academic year and connect to broader initiatives that the School of Law is establishing to expand its cooperative legal education program and post-graduate opportunities for students.

 If you interested in joining the virtual Lunch & Learn sessions, please contact Rhonda Rittenberg, Director of New Markets, at firstname.lastname@example.org.

 |Lunch & Learn Speaker Series Schedule 2021-2022|

 Wednesday, October 13, 2021 | 1:00 -2:00 PM ET (via Zoom)